machellerogden/shellspec/README.md

 const echo = ShellSpec(spec);
 ```

-When called with a spec definition, the ShellSpec factory returns an object containing several methods for contructing or executing shell commands based on the given spec.
+When called with a spec definition, the ShellSpec factory returns an instance containing several methods for contructing or executing shell commands based on the given spec.

-There methods are:
+The primary methods exposed are as follows:

    *  `getArgv`
    *  `promptedArgv`